narendrasingh31/Content-Based-Movie-Recommendation-System/README.md

 It is a numerical value, ranges between 0 to 1 which helps to determine how much two items are similar or close to each other on a scale of 0 to 1.
 This similarity score is obtained by measuring the similarity between the text details of both of the items.

 ![image](https://user-images.githubusercontent.com/104161233/176416592-56b82538-b568-4281-89e4-105d92629f98.png)

+## Conclusion:
+In this movie recommendation system, we build a recommender model while taking the inputs of the user and recommended 5 similar movies.